Recommendations

 U.S. Navy divers race to save the crew of a foundered submarine as the sailors hopelessly prepare to die.

-The influence of John Ford in Men Without Women can be felt in the way modern Action films handle character-driven intensity.
+The influence of John Ford in Men Without Women can be felt in the way modern Drama films handle character-driven intensity.
 From the specific lighting choices to the pacing, this 1930 release set a high bar for atmospheric immersion.

 Dir: John Ford